e-mail: bok@dhit.pl

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-• Health risk to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Furthermore, tiny parts of these products have the potential to hinder the diagnostic process when they are in the body.
+• Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the context of children's health.
+Additionally, miniscule components of these products can hinder the diagnostic process when they are in the body.

 Neodymium magnets should not be near people with pacemakers.